Wall Street wavers following surprisingly strong jobs report

 Even if the Fed can pull off the delicate task of crushing inflation and avoiding a recession, higher interest rates push down on prices for stocks, bonds, cryptocurrencies and all kinds of investments in the meantime.

 A small number of traders are even betting on an increase of a full percentage point.
-A week ago, no one was predicting that big a move, and some traders were thinking an increase of just half a percentage point was the most likely scenario.
+A week ago, no one was predicting that big a move, and some traders were thinking an increase of just half that was the most likely scenario.

 In overseas markets, stocks were mixed or modestly higher.